Key takeaways from the fourth night of the Democratic National Convention

 But one of the biggest surprises was not an A-list actor or pop star.
 It was the arrival on stage of a group of Black and Latino men collectively known as the Central Park Five.

-In 1989, a 28-year-old woman was raped and beaten in New York City’s Central Park, and the police quickly singled out five teenagers, all between the ages of 14 and 16 years old: Antron McCray, Kevin Richardson, Yusef Salaam, Raymond Santana and Korey Wise.
+In 1989, a 28-year-old woman was raped and beaten in New York City’s Central Park, and the police quickly singled out five teenagers, all between the ages of 14 and 16 years old.
+Their names were Antron McCray, Kevin Richardson, Yusef Salaam, Raymond Santana and Korey Wise.

 All but McCray were present on the Democratic National Committee stage on Thursday.
-There, they recounted how they were falsely accused and imprisoned – some for up to 13 years.
+There, they recounted how they were falsely accused and imprisoned — for up to 13 years.
 They have since been exonerated thanks to DNA evidence.

 They pointed to Trump’s role in the public pressure surrounding their incarceration.
 Amid their trial, Trump ran full-page newspaper ads that read: “Bring back the death penalty.”